 "Raspberries are high in vitamin C, manganese, and phytonutrients anthocyanins and quercetin.
 These nutrients may help slow cancer cell growth," explains Kennedy.
 They are also a tasty fruit that is lower in sugar, which is important for anyone with diabetes or high blood sugar.

-What's Valentine's Day without chocolate?
-Try chocolate pomegranate kisses.
-Thanks to the ruby-red pomegranate fruit these kisses are high in the antioxidant ellagic acid, which studies have shown is related to both cancer prevention and slowing the growth of cancer cells.
+Ruby-red pomegranate fruit is high in the antioxidant ellagic acid, which studies have shown is related to both cancer prevention and slowing the growth of cancer cells.

 Chocolate already has a reputation as an aphrodisiac, and recent studies now show it may help fight cancer.
 The darker the chocolate, the higher the beneficial properties.
 Some reports say chocolate can also elevate mood, stimulate endorphins, and prevent signs of aging.
 "The key is balance," stresses Kennedy.
 "A small piece of dark chocolate as a treat is healthy when it's in the context of a diet rich with vegetables and fruits.

-Looking for a tasty night cap?
-If you have leftover raspberries from dessert, toast the evening with a nutrient-dense, low-calorie raspberry cream smoothie that proves opposites do attract.
-Made with raspberries and spinach, this drink is rich with taste and cancer-fighting properties.
+Make a smoothie with raspberries and spinach.
 The red pigment of the berries contains powerful antioxidants known as anthocyanins.
 They protect the plant and in turn can protect humans, especially lowering the risk of recurrence in breast cancer survivors.
 The spinach adds antioxidant vitamins A, C, and E – plus it's a good source of calcium and iron.